Ronnykraitman/pypay/README.md

 # PyPay

-Weclome to PyPay, the one place for all Hi-Tech salaries
+Welcome to PyPay, the one place for all Hi-Tech salaries

 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$